Advising and Registration Information for Chemical Engineering (ChE) Majors

-- March 10 - 14: All ChE and ChE Pr-Engin students sign up for an advising appointment on your faculty advisor or the advisor coordinator.
+- October 18-20 All ChE and Pr-Engin (with a ChE sub-plan) students sign up for an advising appointment.
+Please schedule an appointment with your faculty advisor or the advisor coordinator.
 Please watch for instructions from your faculty advisor or the advising coordinator.
-(Your faculty advisor is listed on SPIRE.)
+(Your faculty advisor is listed on your student page in SPIRE.)

-- March 24 - April 4: Advising meetings will be held.
-Students with 1 or 2 semesters remaining are encouraged to meet with their advisors early in the advising period so they can register for the courses needed for graduation.
-Once you both agree on a course plan, your advisor will sign your Course Selection Form.
+- October 24 – November 4: Advising meetings will be held.
+Students with 1 or 2 semesters remaining are encouraged to meet with their advisors or the advising coordinator early in the advising period so they can register for the courses needed for graduation.
+Once you both agree on a course plan, your advisor or the advising coordinator will sign your Course Selection Form.

-Students may pick up registration materials in the Office of Student Affairs, 126 Marston Hall or outside 158F Goessmann.
-You are required to have the following Registration materials with you when you meet with your Advisor.
+You are required to have the following Registration materials with you when you meet with your advisor or the advising coordinator.

 - Name, ID number, major, email, and cell phone and intended major/sub-plan if applicable.

 - For courses you are currently taking, fill in department and course number (e.g. Che 330), course title (e.g. Fluid Mechanics), # of credits, and Gen Ed code if applicable.